-As a business owner in the UK, ensuring the continuity of your company is crucial, especially during times of physical or mental incapacity.
-A Business Lasting Power of Attorney (LPA) is a vital tool that allows you to appoint a trusted individual to make important decisions on your behalf.
+As a business owner in England or Wales, ensuring the continuity of your company is crucial, especially during times of physical or mental incapacity.
+A Business Lasting Power of Attorney (LPA) is a vital tool that allows you to appoint a trusted individual — known as your attorney — to make important decisions on your behalf when you are unable to do so yourself.

 Key Takeaways

-- A Business LPA ensures business continuity during the owner’s incapacity.
+- A Business LPA ensures business continuity if the owner loses mental capacity or becomes seriously ill.

-- A Business LPA is a vital component of a comprehensive estate plan.
+- It is a vital component of a comprehensive estate plan, sitting alongside your will, lifetime trusts, and health and welfare LPA.

 What is a Business Lasting Power of Attorney?